fengsim/FENGSim-Dev/README.md

 #### [Airfoil Benchmark](https://github.com/fengsim/FENGSim-Dev/wiki/Home)

-Here we show you how to develop your own digital twin project by introducing the Airfoil, a digital twin example developed at FENGSim.
+Here we show you how to develop your own digital twin project by introducing the Airfoil benchmark, a digital twin example developed at FENGSim.

 #### Applications